acbart/python-sneks/README.md

 - If you are an instructor interested in teaching the curriculum, you can begin by checking out the Teaching Guide in the GitHub pages for this repository.
 - If you are a curriculum developer interested in extending this curriculum, you can begin browsing the Developer Guide in the GitHub pages for this repository.

-## Getting Started

-The following documents are some of the most helpful for getting organized:

-## The Canvas Site

-The materials here are destined for a Canvas site.
-Materials are synchronized using Waltz.

-You can visit the Canvas site here: [CANVAS_URL](CANVAS_URL)

-## Structure

-The repository is organized as follows:
+In general, the repository is organized as follows:

 - [docs](docs): Publicly accessible teaching guide and documentation for teachers.
 - [examples](examples):